-There are so many Harry Potter sights in London that you could spend your entire time just visiting those.
+There are so many Harry Potter sights in London that you could spend your entire time just visiting those; to sample most of them quickly, consider a Harry Potter London tour.
 But, you’re here to plan a Harry Potter tour in the U.K., so you probably won’t have time to see them all.
 Some of the ones that you absolutely shouldn’t miss include:

 - Platform 9¾ at King’s Cross Station